The 1980 Mustang

 Engine Choices

-The 2.8 liter V6 was replaced with a 3.3 liter V6 which could be had with 91 - 94 horsepower,depending on whether you chose the automatic or the standard transmission.
-Although horsepower was down slightly, additional torque from the bigger engine made up most of the defecit in responsiveness.
+Although horsepower was down slightly, additional torque from the bigger engine made up most of the deficit in responsiveness.

 The standard 2.3 liter inline 4 cylinder remained and produced 88 to 90 horsepower depending on the transmission choice.

-Many V8 Mustang fans, were understandably put off, by what looked like the planned end of the V8 Mustang!
+At the same time, many V8 Mustang fans, were understandably put off, by what looked like the planned end of the V8 Mustang!

 The M81 McLaren Mustang